Workday/canvas-kit/modules/button/css/README.md

 ## Deprecation Warning

-> We are rolling out our next iteration of our buttons and will be deprecating the old ones(orange
+> We are rolling out our next iteration of our buttons and have deprecated the old style (orange
-> primary, secondary, and delete) on (this time frame).
+> primary, and accommodating secondary, delete, and split).
+These are still avialable, but will be
+> removed in the first major release after they are available for all Workday customers.

-### New Button
+### Migration path

-You will be opt in to the new buttons with (insert version number) without having to change your class names.
-The new buttons include: blue primary button, secondary, delete, icon buttons and dropdown.
+- Anywhere you were using `.wdc-button`, you will automatically get the updated styling.
+This will be a visual breaking change.
+You should not need to make any code changes.
+- If for some reason, you need to continue to use the old style buttons, change the class to `.wdc-button-deprecated` (see below).

 ### Deprecated Buttons